 The campus is open to prospective students to come and visit.
 To attend one of our visit days, please register your party here.

 Some presentations including special guest speakers will be shown via live stream between the Joplin and Kansas City campuses.
-Recorded lectures and Blackboard content will be unique to each campus.
-Some lectures will be simulcast and would be available for viewing by both campuses.
+Recorded lectures and Blackboard content will be unique to each campus but available to students on both campus locations.
+Some lectures will be simulcast and would be available for live viewing by both campuses.